Skip to main content

 Levant

-n 1800 BCE, a case of the presence of a Lycian [Hittite] from Western Asia Minor was recorded in Byblos, Phoenicia (1966KitchenKA).
+In approximately 1800 BCE, a case of the presence of a Lycian [Hittite] from Western Asia Minor was recorded in Byblos, Phoenicia (1966KitchenKA).

 [iii] Notes to Chapter 15

-The «Famine Stela» testifies that during a period of social distress, Pharaoh Djoser [3rd Dynasty] ordered immediate sacrifices to be brought to Khnum.
+The «Famine Stela» testifies that during a period of social distress, Pharaoh Djoser (3rd Dynasty) ordered immediate sacrifices to be brought to Khnum.
 That same night, Khnum appeared to him in a dream.
 The Pharaoh swore a sacred oath to the god that his altars would henceforth never be impoverished (2004РакИВ:158).
 This inscription, apparently made during the Ptolemaic era, records the Egyptians' attentive attitude toward dreams.

-The Nile River and the Retenu Mountains of Retjenu is mentioned on the Stele of Amenhotep III: «I made another monument for my father Amen-Re, Lord of Thrones-of-the-Two-Lands, who set me on his throne, in making for him a great bark upon the river, «Amen-Re-firm-of-brow», of new pine wood, cut by my majesty in the countries of god's land, and dragged from the mountains of Retjenu by the chiefs of all foreign lands.» (2006LichtheimM:2.45).
+The Nile River and the mountains of Retenu (Retjenu) are mentioned on the «Stele of Amenhotep III»: «I made another monument for my father Amen-Re, Lord of Thrones-of-the-Two-Lands, who set me on his throne, in making for him a great bark upon the river, «Amen-Re-firm-of-brow», of new pine wood, cut by my majesty in the countries of god's land, and dragged from the mountains of Retjenu by the chiefs of all foreign lands.» (2006LichtheimM:2.45).

-Queen Hatshepsut erected obelisk in the temple of Amun at Karnak.
-The inscription below, mentioning the Nile River, reads: «She made as her monument for her father Amun, Lord of Thrones-of-the-Two-Lands, presiding over Ipet-sut, the making for him of two great obelisks of hard granite of the South, their upper side' being of electrurn. of the best of all foreign lands.
-Seen on both sides of the river, their rays food the Two Lands when Aten dawns between them, as he rises in heaven's lightland.» (2006LichtheimM:2.26-27).
+Queen Hatshepsut erected an obelisk in the temple of Amun at Karnak.
+The inscription below, mentioning the Nile River, reads: «She made as her monument for her father Amun, Lord of Thrones-of-the-Two-Lands, presiding over Ipet-sut, the making for him of two great obelisks of hard granite of the South, their upper side being of electrurn. of the best of all foreign lands.
+Seen on both sides of the river, their rays flood the Two Lands when Aten dawns between them, as he rises in heaven's lightland.» (2006LichtheimM:2.26–27).

 (The conclusion compiled by the AI agent, with our minor changes)